MicrosoftDocs/win32/desktop-src/SbsCs/application-manifests.md

 | Contains "per monitor"            | **Windows Vista, Windows 7 and Windows 8:** The behavior is the same as when the **dpiAware** is absent.<br/> **Windows 8.1 and Windows 10:** The current process is per-monitor dpi aware.<br/>                                                                                                                                                                                      |
 | Contains any other string         | **Windows Vista, Windows 7 and Windows 8:** The behavior is the same as when the **dpiAware** is absent.<br/> **Windows 8.1 and Windows 10:** The current process is dpi unaware, and you cannot programmatically change this setting by calling the [**SetProcessDpiAwareness**](/windows/desktop/api/shellscalingapi/nf-shellscalingapi-setprocessdpiawareness) or [**SetProcessDPIAware**](/windows/desktop/api/winuser/nf-winuser-setprocessdpiaware) function.<br/> |

-For more information about dpi awareness settings, see [Comparison of DPI Awareness Levels](https://msdn.microsoft.com/library/windows/desktop/mt843498(v=vs.85).aspx(d=robot)).
+For more information about dpi awareness settings, see [High DPI Desktop Application Development on Windows](/windows/win32/hidpi/high-dpi-desktop-application-development-on-windows).

 **dpiAware** has no attributes.